IsaacScript/isaacscript/docs/getting-started.md

 @"%SystemRoot%\System32\WindowsPowerShell\v1.0\powershell.exe" -NoProfile -InputFormat None -ExecutionPolicy Bypass -Command "iex ((New-Object System.Net.WebClient).DownloadString('https://chocolatey.org/install.ps1'))" && SET "PATH=%PATH%;%ALLUSERSPROFILE%\chocolatey\bin"
 ```

 (Installing Chocolatey is optional, but it makes everything easier.
-Everyone should probably have Chocolatey installed on their computer.)
+It is the defacto way to automatically install programs, so everyone should probably have Chocolatey installed on their computer.)

 <br />

-### 3) Install NodeJS
+### 3) Install Node.js

 In order to program in TypeScript, we need [Node.js](https://nodejs.org/en/), a JavaScript runtime.
 If you don't have it installed already, install it by pasting in the following command: